jasonhand/academic-kickstart/content/post/creating-an-oncall-roster-using-azure-table-storage/index.md

 Depending on the make up of your teams and services, on-call rosters can remain quite simple or become extremely complex.

-One simple way of creating an on-call roster to look up and contact individuals in response to a service disruption is with a basic storage table in Azure.
+One way of creating an on-call roster is with a basic storage table in Azure.

+## Setup

-{{% alert note %}}
+{{% alert warning %}}
-If you don't already have a [free Azure account, grab one here](https://azure.microsoft.com/?wt.mc_id=oncalllife-blog-jahand).
+First, login or create a [free Azure account](https://azure.microsoft.com/?wt.mc_id=oncalllife-blog-jahand).
 {{% /alert %}}

 **1.** Create a new resource
 From the home screen in Azure, select the option to **create a resource**.